Land and Water Team

 from Panther Dining Hall and the S.U.B.

-We selling the soil and fertilizer products back to the Facilities Dept. of F.I.T. in a closed loop sustainability business model that is a win-win for all.
-This is a solid opportunity for those interested in vermiform composting, permaculture, or just looking to play with worms and make excellent soil!
-For more information, contact: Seth Steward at: email@example.com
+We sell the soil and fertilizer products back to the Facilities Dept. of F.I.T. in a closed loop sustainability business model that is a win-win for all.
+This is a nice opportunity for those interested in vermiform composting, permaculture, and the opportunity to create excellent soil and liquid ti fertilizer in our beautiful campus botanical gardens (The Jungle).
+For more information or to arrange tours of the composting area, please contact Cheryl Bishop.

 Removal of Invasive Species – Botanical Garden

-The Florida Tech Botanical Garden (the Jungle) is a beautiful place to
+The Florida Tech Botanical Garden is a beautiful place to visit on campus

-visit on campus but portions are covered by two species of invasive plant species: the Air Potato, Dioscorea bulbifera,
+but portions are covered by two species of invasive plant species: the Air Potato, Dioscorea bulbifera, and the Golden

-and the Golden Pothos, Epipremnum aureum.
-These species grow on top of native plant species and choke out and smother
+Pothos, Epipremnum aureum.
+These species grow on top of native plant species and choke out and smother other species and

-other species and eliminate space to grow; thus the native plants die while these species thrive.
-This decreases the canopy that
+eliminate space to grow; thus the native plants die while these species thrive.
+This decreases the canopy that animals depend

 The invasive species spread very quickly and cover all - especially the air potato whose fruit falls off easily and can sprout hundreds of new vines to further encase any nearby plant.
 The Facilities Dept. and students are reducing the damage of these invasive plants and volunteers are often needed.
 For more information, contact Sarah Mohler at: email@example.com.